About our staff

 - Twentieth Century & After

-I teach 20th century American history, with a focus on issues of race, class, gender, and religion in the 1960s onwards.
+I teach late 19th and 20th century American history, with a focus on issues of race, class, gender, and religion.

 My research focuses on the African American civil rights movement, and especially its portrayal in popular culture.
 I am particularly interested in the presentation of religion in civil rights cinema, and the implications this has for public memory of the movement.
 This research has led to published chapters on Selma, The Help, and Mississippi Burning.